Browse through the categories listed below to learn details about acquiring financial aid at Brandman University.

 - Complete loan entrance counseling if you are a first time loan borrower (graduate students must complete the graduate version).

 - Complete and sign the Direct Loan Master Promissory Note.

 - If you are applying for GradPLUS, complete the GradPLUS application, the Master Promissory Note (MPN).

 Am I eligible for Federal Student Aid?

 There are very specific requirements for qualifying for financial aid.
-The FAFSA4caster tool makes it easy for you to understand your options and determine your eligibility.
-It follows the U.S. Department of Education eligibility criteria that you must meet in order to qualify for Federal Student Aid:
+We follow the U.S. Department of Education eligibility criteria that you must meet in order to qualify for Federal Student Aid:

 - You must demonstrate financial need (for most programs).